mymh13/kube-snake/README.md

 Simple webpage, microservice, CI/CD
 See more detail in the "Initial outtake" section below

-### Architecture, layout of the system and development phase
-Can be found in /docs/architecture.md
+### Documentation in the /docs/ directory

+architecture.md - Architecture and deploy strategy
+initialouttake.md - Initial outtake and brainstorming behind the project phase_one.md - Development notes during phase one of the development

 ---